 How does telemedicine work?

 Fitting in self-care is a challenge.
 Telemedicine is a modern-day solution that makes getting good care more convenient… No waiting in a doctor’s office and less time away from work and family.

 My practice was built to facilitate virtual consultations, and connecting with patients remotely is easy.
 There’s no need for fancy software on your end, as long as you’re comfortable with using the internet.
 You will receive detailed instructions through each step of the process.

 Functional Medicine consultation services may or may not be covered by your insurance plan.
 I encourage you to call the customer care number on your insurance card to find out if your plan covers an “out of network” nurse practitioner.
 I do not bill your insurance directly but will give you a receipt for services, which you may submit for reimbursement.
 I am not a participating provider in Medicaid or Medicare.

 I am passionate about the kind of medicine I practice, and it is my mission in life to help others.
 Some of my patients have asked why I do not bill insurance directly.
 While I fully appreciate the financial challenge, this presents to some patients, I have chosen to do things a different way in order to meaningfully impact the lives of others.

-Insurance companies require that ‘participating providers’ sign a contract which allows them to determine which services they will and will not provide, and how much they can charge for those services.
+Insurance companies require that ‘participating providers’ sign a contract that allows them to determine which services they will and will not provide, and how much they can charge for those services.
 In general, their motive is not prevention or wellness.
-Insurance companies are heavily invested in a conventional model that relies on prescription drugs and surgery, and does not always meet the needs of patients.
+Insurance companies are heavily invested in a conventional model that relies on prescription drugs and surgery and does not always meet the needs of patients.